The British Neuropathological Society

 Decision Timeline

 Applicants typically receive notification within 12 weeks of the application deadline.
-The Academic Committee reviews applications twice yearly (spring and autumn cycles).
+The Academic Committee reviews applications according to the schedule for each grant programme.

 Success Rates

 Success rates are not publicly disclosed.
-The Society awards over £30,000 annually across all programs, with over £300,000 distributed to 100+ individuals over the past decade.
+The Society awards over £30,000 annually across all programmes, with over £300,000 distributed to 100+ individuals over the past decade.

 Reapplication Policy